• Art magazine

 The garden of Les Mathurins in Pontoise by Camille Jacob Pissarro

-Since it was considered improper for women of upscale society to hang out in cafés, the painters of impressionism mainly devoted themselves to the domestic world and female themes such as motherhood and portraits of family members .
+female painters of Impressionism mainly devoted themselves domestic world and female themes such as motherhood and portraits of family members .

 Japanese influences

-The content of impressionist paintings may not have been revolutionary, but the composition was always.
-The boundaries between the figures and the background blurred , which made the characters more as part of an overall picture than as the main motif.
+The content of Impressionist paintings may not have been revolutionary, but the composition certainly was.
+The boundaries between figures and background blurred , making the figures appear more as part of a larger picture than as the main subject.

-The scenes looked as in a single moment - a snapshot - and not staged.
-This innovative approach coincided with the advent of photography and was inspired by Japanese Ukiyo -e art prints.
+The scenes appeared as if captured in a single moment – a snapshot – and not staged.
+This innovative approach coincided with the advent of photography and was inspired by Japanese Ukiyo-e art prints.

-The Ukiyo-E style used perspective shortening and asymmetry to cause movement and action in one scene.
-For the impressionist artists, this technique from the east became a decisive tool in the discovery of a new, modern painting style.
+The Ukiyo-e style used foreshortening and asymmetry to evoke movement and action in a scene.
+For Impressionist artists, this technique from the East became a crucial tool in the discovery of a new, modern style of painting.

 Important representatives of French Impressionism